-The Conservation and Environment HR Delivery Center, Office of Administration, has been together for a year and a half, and the team continues to work on standardizing processes and learning about the agencies for which HR services are provided.
-Accomplishments include:
+The Conservation & Environment HR Delivery Center, Office of Administration, has been together for two and a half years and the team continues to work on standardizing processes and learning about the agencies for which HR services are provided.

 In State Park and Forest Buildings

-In its ongoing effort to implement energy-saving operations and facilities, DCNR continued to pursue a sustainability course in 2018 that saw it move to reduce energy consumption through reliance on solar units to power buildings and certain systems, such as sewage treatment, at state park and state forest buildings.
-Already, 13 total solar installations have been completed.
+In its ongoing effort to implement energy-saving operations and facilities, DCNR continued to pursue a sustainability course in 2019 that saw it move to reduce energy consumption through reliance on solar units to power buildings and certain systems, such as sewage treatment, at state park and state forest buildings.

 Innovative Energy Efficiency Programs